 Spire shall establish an incident planning program as part of Spire's Emergency Response Plan so that physicians, medical consultants, hospitals, and ambulance services in the area can efficiently work together to respond in case of an emergency.
-Project supervisors will post emergency phone numbers in onsite construction trailers, and maintain an up-to-date emergency response plan.
+Project supervisors will post emergency phone numbers in on-site construction trailers, and maintain an up-to-date emergency response plan.
 Emergency public services are located throughout the Project area, including fire, police, and/or emergency hospital services in:

-- Winchester, Scott County, Illinois (approximately 5 miles north-northeast of the 24-inch pipeline); - Roodhouse, White Hall, and Carrollton, Greene County, Illinois (approximately 3, 1.5, and 1 miles east of the 24-inch pipeline, respectively); - Jerseyville and Grafton, Jersey County, Illinois (approximately 3 miles east of and 3 miles west of the 24-inch pipeline, respectively); - West Alton, St. Charles County, Missouri (approximately 0.3 miles east of the 24-inch pipeline); - Alton, Illinois (approximately 3 miles northeast of the 24-inch pipeline); - Florissant, Ferguson, and Spanish Lake, St. Louis County, Missouri (approximately 5.5 miles southwest, 4 miles southwest, and 0.3 miles north of Line 880, respectively); and - St. Louis city, Missouri (approximately 2 miles south of Line 880).
+- Winchester, Scott County, Illinois (approximately five miles north-northeast of the 24-inch pipeline); - Roodhouse, White Hall, and Carrollton, Greene County, Illinois (approximately three miles, 1.5 miles, and one-mile east of the 24-inch pipeline, respectively); - Jerseyville and Grafton, Jersey County, Illinois (approximately three miles east of and three miles west of the 24-inch pipeline, respectively); - West Alton, St. Charles County, Missouri (approximately 0.3-mile east of the 24-inch pipeline); - Alton, Illinois (approximately three miles northeast of the 24-inch pipeline); - Florissant, Ferguson, and Spanish Lake, St. Louis County, Missouri (approximately 4.2 miles southwest, 4.5 miles southwest, and 0.9-mile southwest of the North County Extension, respectively); and - St. Louis County, Missouri (approximately 1.8 miles south of North County Extension).

-The use of public services such as fire, police, or medical services, would be temporary; therefore should an accident occur, Spire does not anticipate that the Project would result in an undue burden on public services.
+The use of public services such as fire, police, or medical services, would be temporary; therefore should an accident occur, Spire does not anticipate the Project would result in an undue burden on public services.
 Spire will adhere to its emergency management procedures, as further discussed in Resource Report 11, Reliability and Safety.